scottpetrovic/scottpetrovic.github.io/blog/content/posts/2024/chip-8-emulator.md

 featured_image: "/images/2024/chip-8.png"
 ---

 I do web development and design all day at work.
-I come home, eat a bit, then start thinking if/when my skills will become irrelevant.
+I come home, eat a bit, then start dwelling on my current skills becoming irrelevant.
 I browse a few YouTube 'expert' influencer types.
-Look through the news to see what technologies are the cool kids on the block.
-After a short time with the infinite scroll, it begins to settle that the landscape of web development is .
-Then I hear a voice...
+Look through the news to see what technologies are shiny.
+After a short time infinite scrolling, it begins to settle that the landscape of web development is too disorganized.
+I take a step back, sit in silence, and hear a distant voice....

 > What type of project gets you excited

-My gut whispers these words to me to help give me direction and drive.
-I frequently slam into this question as my career has progressed.
-With the endless selection of languages and things to do, the seemingly simple question creates fear and confusion.
+My gut (maybe 'the universe') whispers these words.
+I frequently encounter this question as my career has progressed.
+With the endless selection of programming languages and projects to work on, trying to stay passionate and curious about technology can lose its luster at times.

 - Do I want to learn a new language
 - Do I need to learn a new area in technology like AI, site reliability engineer, DevOps
 - Should I spent more time working on more artistic related fields like design trends, UI, or UX
+- Maybe learn a skill not related to computers or technology like gardening, electrical work, or building physical things

 My mind is racing and getting nowhere, so I decide to meditate for a little bit.